abhishekrai43/VulScan-MCP/README.md

 | PHP | Composer | `composer.json` |
 | C++ | vcpkg/conan | `vcpkg.json`, `conanfile.txt` |
 | .NET | NuGet | `.csproj` |

 ---

+## What Does It Check?

+### ✅ What VulScan-MCP DOES Check:
+- **Security Vulnerabilities (CVEs)** - Known exploitable security flaws with CVE identifiers
+- **Vulnerable Dependencies** - Dependencies with reported security issues in NVD/OSV databases
+- **Security Fixes** - Available patches and versions that fix security vulnerabilities

+### ❌ What VulScan-MCP DOES NOT Check:
+- ~~Deprecated packages~~ - Package deprecation status
+- ~~Outdated versions~~ - General package freshness or latest versions
+- ~~Package health~~ - Maintenance status, download counts, or popularity
+- ~~License issues~~ - License compatibility or compliance
+- ~~Code quality~~ - Code style, linting, or best practices

+**Focus**: This tool is laser-focused on **security vulnerabilities only**.
+If your dependencies have no CVEs in the NVD/OSV databases, the scan will return clean results even if packages are outdated or deprecated.

+---